StrikingLoo/strikingloo.github.io/wiki/mtg-draft-guide.md

 He mentions the value of a card is its value above replacement (delta between a card and the next best thing you already have), so experimentation carries a smaller risk than would be estimated by naively subtracting the value of the entire card.
 Expected value of a card is its abstract value times chance of playing it.

+> Factor 1: How Deep is the Card Pool in the Format?

 > Factor 2: How replaceable is a particular effect in the format?

 > Factor 3: How synergy based is the format?